Semisimple FJRW theory of polynomials with two variables: Introduction

 If the invertible polynomial $W$ has no weight-${1\over 2}$ variable, then mirror symmetry between the FJRW theory of the admissible pair $(W, G_W)$ and a Landau-Ginzburg B-model of the mirror polynomial (called {\em Berglund-H\"ubsch mirror} or {\em Berglund-H\"ubsch-Krawitz mirror}) has been studied in \cite[Theorem 1.2]{HLSW} at all genus.
 As a consequence, the Dubrovin-Frobenius manifold in the A-model is equivalent to the Dubrovin-Frobenius manifold in the B-model.
 The latter are constructed via Saito's theory of primitive forms \cite{Sai}.
 They are semisimple as the miniversal deformations of $W^T$ are generically Morse functions.

 On the other hand, if the admissible group $G$ satisfies $G\neq G_W$, not much is known on the semisimplicity of the FJRW theory of $(W, G)$.

 \begin{remark} If $(W, G_W)$ is an admissible LG pair and $W$ is invertible, then Dubrovin type Conjecture \ref{dubrovin-fjrw} for $(W, G_W)$ follows from the construction of a full system of exceptional objects by Favero, Kaplan, and Kelly in \cite{FKK} and the mirror theorem in \cite{HLSW}.
-The result for invertible polynomials of chain type was shown earlier by Hirano and Ouchi \cite{HO}. \end{remark}
+If $N=2$, the result was proved earlier by Habermann and Smith \cite{HaSm} and Habermann \cite{Habermann-hms}.
+The result for invertible polynomials of chain type was proved earlier by Hirano and Ouchi \cite{HO}. \end{remark}